 VW has done away with most of the button controls in the ID.4 with most of the car's functions controlled by a standard 10 inch central touchscreen with an optional 12 inch version available.
 The driver's display consists of a 5.3 inch digital cluster with head-up display.
 Also new on the ID.4 is the new ID.Light – a light strip at the base of the windscreen which supports various car functions using light cues.
 You can learn more about the interior in our previous story.

-To tickle your fancy in advance of that, here's VW's launch video.
+To tickle your fancy, here's VW's launch video.